peace-of-code/peace-of-code.github.io/page1.md

 ~~~
 Don't forget struct names and typedef names exist in two distinct namespaces.

-callbacks
+Callbacks
 ---
-Callback is almost never function alone.
+Callback is almost never a function alone.
 It needs to carry data with it.
 God save us from a wonderful notions of functors and closures.
 In C terms it is simple:
 ~~~